na-na-hi/renget/archive/tmd2many_abilities.md

 Sturdy | When the User is at full HP, they cannot be OHKO'd.
 Suction Cups | The User is unable to be moved by Moves and Items.
 Super Luck | The User's Critical Hit Ratio is increased by 1.
 Moves Crit at 18-20.
+Supersweet Syrup | When the User enters a battle, the Opponent has their Evasion decreased by 1.
 **Supreme Overlord** | For every Ally lost, the User's Attack and Special Attack are increased by 1.
 **Surge Surfer** | While in Electric Terrain, the User's Evasion is increased to 2.
 Swarm | While below ⅓ HP, the damage of the User's Bug-Type moves is increased by 5.